cpt-onde/subshuf/README.md

 # subshuf

+SUBstitution cipther SHUFfling of a word list for computerless encryption of seed words from one pice of paper to another.

 ## No guarantees

 There may be gaping security holes.
 Not written by a cryptographer.
 Use your own judgement.